There is a different set of strategies to bookkeeping and tax saving when you work in construction, engineering, or architecture in the Seattle area.

 - You can still amend tax returns if you missed this deduction in 2007, 2008, and 2009.

 There is a lot more to consider if you are working in this industry.
 Consider our years of experience working with professions in the manufacturing industries.
-And give us a call.
+Give us a call or send us an e-mail to schedule an appointment today.